Welcome To Turtle Class Page

 The children will bring 2 reading books home.
 Reading at home helps build on the skills they are learning in school.
 Could you please read with your child 3 times a week and record it in their red reading record.
 Any reading at home can be recorded in their reading records. and the children receive star stamps each time they read!

 As a school we subscribe to Bug Club a online reading scheme.
 Your child will have their own login where they can access books at their ability.
 Click on the link below.

 Our topic this term focuses on the question:

-In our Reading sessions we are looking at non-fiction texts and the features they have.
-We will be learning about the purpose of each feature and how we can determine whether a text is fictional or non-fiction.
-Our non-fiction text is based on Florence Nightingale.
+In our Reading sessions we are looking at different texts and the features they have.
+Our focused text this term are Lila and the secret of the rain and Flat Stanley.
 We will be perfecting our skills of answering both comprehension and inference-based questions.
 We will be sequencing and summarising chapters and use our reading vipers to support us in internalising the text.